chesahkalu/azure_administrator/compute.md

 **Deployment Slots**:
 - Deployment slots are live apps with their own hostnames.
 You can deploy different versions of your app to different slots and swap between them to test changes in production.
 Deployment slots are useful for staging, testing, and production environments.
 This can ensure `reductionin downtime`, `restoring to last known good site` and `Auto swap`(to swap between staging and production slots).
 Deployment slots are available in the `Standard, Premium, and Isolated App Service pricing tiers`.
+- When you clone a configuration from another deployment slot, the cloned configuration is editable.
+Some configuration elements follow the content across the swap, but some don't.
+For example, if you clone a configuration from a slot, the `connection strings`, `Hybrid connections`,`Service endpoints`, `Azure Content Delivery Network` and `app settings`, etc are cloned.
+Other slot-specific configuration elements stay in the source slot after the swap.

 **App Service and DNS**:
 - Azure App Service provides a default domain name for your app, such as `https://<app-name>.azurewebsites.net`.
 You can also configure a custom domain name for your app using Azure DNS or a third-party DNS provider.
 You can map your custom domain to the default domain using a CNAME record or an A record.
 Azure App Service provides built-in support for SSL certificates and HTTPS.
 You can configure SSL certificates for your custom domain to secure your app.